Eastmark Mass Grading

 Coupled with balancing the site was the equally important task of determining how other site features and soil characteristics would affect overall earthwork quantities.
 For example, the asphalt concrete in the site’s network of test tracks and roadways could not be used as fill, and, when removed, created a void requiring 45,000 cubic yards of additional fill.

 Also, areas with extensive depressions and a mile-long test track more than 15 feet below adjacent grade created significant needs for fill.
 When combined with construction phasing, earthwork haul requirements, drainage and retention requirements, soil shrinkage of more than 25%, and regularly-changing land uses, the result was an extremely complicated set of conditions Westwood had to take into account.

 Aerial Mapping and High-Tech Superpad Modeling Solutions

-First, Westwood’s aerial mapping group, with field support from our Scottsdale-based survey crews, prepared a fully rectified topographic map of the existing conditions at the 3,200-acre site, including the perimeter roads.
+First, Westwood’s aerial mapping group, with field support from our Phoenix-based survey crews, prepared a fully rectified topographic map of the existing conditions at the 3,200-acre site, including the perimeter roads.